The Internal State of an LLM Knows When It's Lying: Abstract

 \section{Abstract}

-While Large Language Models (LLMs) have shown exceptional performance in various tasks, their (arguably) most prominent drawback is generating inaccurate or false information with a confident tone.
-In this paper, we hypothesize that the LLM's internal state can be used to reveal the truthfulness of a statement.
-Therefore, we introduce a simple yet effective method to detect the truthfulness of LLM-generated statements, which utilizes the LLM's hidden layer activations to determine the veracity of statements.
-To train and evaluate our method, we compose a dataset of true and false statements in six different topics.
-A classifier is trained to detect which statement is true or false based on an LLM's activation values.
-Specifically, the classifier receives as input the activation values from the LLM for each of the statements in the dataset.
-Our experiments demonstrate that our method for detecting statement veracity significantly outperforms even few-shot prompting methods, highlighting its potential to enhance the reliability of LLM-generated content and its practical applicability in real-world scenarios.
+While Large Language Models (LLMs) have shown exceptional performance in various tasks, one of their most prominent drawbacks is generating inaccurate or false information with a confident tone.
+In this paper, we provide evidence that the LLM's internal state can be used to reveal the truthfulness of statements.
+This includes both statements provided to the LLM, and statements that the LLM itself generates.
+Our approach is to train a classifier that outputs the probability that a statement is truthful, based on the hidden layer activations of the LLM as it reads or generates the statement.
+Experiments demonstrate that given a set of test sentences, of which half are true and half false, our trained classifier achieves an average of 71\% to 83\% accuracy labeling which sentences are true versus false, depending on the LLM base model.
+Furthermore, we explore the relationship between our classifier's performance and approaches based on the probability assigned to the sentence by the LLM.
+We show that while LLM-assigned sentence probability is related to sentence truthfulness, this probability is also dependent on sentence length and the frequencies of words in the sentence, resulting in our trained classifier providing a more reliable approach to detecting truthfulness, highlighting its potential to enhance the reliability of LLM-generated content and its practical applicability in real-world scenarios.